 You can generate new queries from existing ones that are similar by copying and editing script files.

-Batch mode can also be useful while you're developing a query, particularly for multiple-line commands or multiple-statement sequences of commands.
+Batch mode can also be useful while you're developing a query, particularly for multiple-line statements or multiple-statement sequences.
 If you make a mistake, you don't have to retype everything.
 Just edit your script to correct the error, then tell mysql to execute it again.